gfagerlind/jenkins-opinionated/README.md

 Ie. avoid *admin accounts* as much as possible, just have the *developer* level - if you are allowed to change the product, you are allowed to change ci.
 ### separate access of premerge and postmerge
 By either using two different jobs or two different servers (if you dont trust yourself)
+### leverage the Jenkins ecosystem
+For example out of the box support for all kinds of execution environments, scms and notification tools.

+Be careful though, only use what is really needed.
+### tinkerability
+One of the core goals of this demo is to showcase how much can be achived in "user space", without breaking the core system (Jenkins).

 ## And what is TODO?
 ### Examples of credential management, especially credential segregation